Reading time: 11 minutes

 Concessional (before-tax) contributions

 Concessional contributions are amounts paid into your super fund on a pre-tax basis.
-The term ‘concessional’ is used because you pay contributions tax on money going in at the concessional rate of 15%, rather than paying tax at your marginal rate.
+The term ‘concessional’ is used because you pay contributions tax on money going in at the concessional rate of 15% (or zero in an untaxed fund), rather than paying tax at your marginal rate.

-Under the new carry-forward rule, from 1 July 2018 you can carry forward unused concessional contributions for up to five years.
-This provides an opportunity for pre-retirees, or anyone who has taken time out of the workforce, to play catch-up and make additional super contributions at concessional rates.
-To take advantage of this new rule, your super balance must be under $500,000 on 30 June in the year before you make any additional contributions.
+Under the carry-forward rule, from 1 July 2018 you can carry forward unused concessional contributions for up to five years.
+This provides an opportunity for pre-retirees, or anyone who has not used up their whole cap in prior years, to play catch-up and make additional super contributions above the usual annual cap at concessional rates.
+To take advantage of this, your total super balance must be under $500,000 on 30 June in the year before you make any additional contributions.

 Non-concessional (after-tax) contributions

-Non-concessional contributions where no tax deduction is claimed are capped at $100,000 a year.
+Non-concessional contributions where no tax deduction is claimed are capped at $120,000 a year (up from $110,000 prior to 1 July 2024).
 This includes after-tax contributions made by you, your employer or your spouse.
-No contributions tax is paid on your money going in, but any excess contributions will be taxed at 47%.
+No contributions tax is paid on your money going in, but any excess contributions must be withdrawn from the fund and their deemed earnings will be added to your taxable income.
+If you don’t withdraw the excess, it is taxed at 47%.

-You may be able to make additional contributions above the $100,000 annual cap under the bring-forward rule (not to be confused with the carry-forward rule mentioned earlier!).
-If you are under 65, you can contribute up to three times the annual non-concessional cap in a single year provided they don’t exceed $300,000 in any three-year period.
-(Legislation currently before Parliament, but not yet passed, would allow members under the age of 67 to use the bring-forward rule).
+You may be able to make additional contributions above the $110,000 annual cap under the bring-forward rule (not to be confused with the carry-forward rule mentioned earlier).
+If you are aged under 75, you can contribute up to three times the annual non-concessional cap in a single year.

 Super housing measures

-The First Home Saver Scheme (FHSS) allows you to make voluntary concessional or non-concessional contributions to your super to save towards buying your first home.
-Individuals can save up to $30,000 this way, so a couple could potentially save $60,000 in a tax-effective environment.
+The First Home Super Saver Scheme (FHSSS) allows you to make voluntary concessional or non-concessional contributions to your super to save towards buying your first home.
+From 1 July 2022, the amount an individual can save this way increased from up to $30,000 to up to $50,000, so a couple could potentially save $100,000 in a tax-effective environment.
 There is quite a bit of red tape around this measure so be sure to read the fine print.

 Growing your savings inside super

-A friend recently told me she didn’t want to put extra cash into her super fund in case the sharemarket fell again.
+A friend recently told me she didn’t want to put extra cash into her super fund because super is too risky.
 It’s a common misconception that super is an asset or investment class of its own that moves independently of other assets.
 It’s not.

 A super fund is best imagined as a structure that holds your savings in a range of investments until you retire.
 You could hold the same portfolio of shares, property, bonds, cash and other investments inside a super fund or outside super in your own name or in some other structure such as a family trust.
 These investments, whatever the ownership structure, earn income in the form of dividends, rent or interest and produce capital gains or losses when they are sold.

 The thing that sets super apart is its taxation status; despite constant government tinkering it is still the most tax-effective home for retirement savings.
-That and the length of time your savings are left to grow in super, generally produces a better return on your money in the long run than you would earn if you invested in comparable investments outside super.
+That and the length of time your savings are left to grow in super generally produce a better return on your money in the long run than you would earn if you invested in comparable investments outside super.

 Tax on investment earnings